WW Recipe of the Day: Lemon Supreme Pound Cake

 If you are one of those people who prefers to doctor up cake mixes, rather than starting from scratch, this lemon supreme pound cake recipe is definitely worth adding to your files.

-- 1 Duncan Hines Moist Deluxe Lemon Supreme Cake Mix
+- 1 package (15.25 ounces) Duncan Hines Moist Deluxe Lemon Supreme Cake Mix

-- 1 3.4 ounce package vanilla instant pudding mix
+- 1 package (3.4 ounces) lemon or vanilla instant pudding mix

 - 1 cup water